-9.2 PwD Category:
+9.2 PwD (Person with Disabilities) Category:

 In order to avail concession under the PwD category, the candidates should attach a recently obtained proper PwD certificate, which shall be required to be submitted to the admitting institution at the time of admission.
 The onus of verifying PwD certificate lies with the admitting institute.
 The GATE committee will not be responsible for any incorrect declaration of the PwD status of candidates.
+PwD candidates will NOT be provided with any scribe to take GATE 2015 examination.

-10. Appendix B: Qualifying Disciplines
+❖ 10.
+Appendix B: Qualifying Disciplines